 Series Limited Liability Companies

-The Series Limited Liability Company provides asset protection through the segregation of subsidiary assets and liabilities.
-A Series LLC consists of a "Master" company and (series) of subsidiary companies, which may conduct unrelated business activities with differing ownership interests.
+The Series Limited Liability Company provides asset protection by segregating subsidiary assets and liabilities from one another.
+A Series LLC consists of a "master" company and (series) of subsidiary companies, which may conduct unrelated business activities with differing ownership interests.

 Originally designed to assist investment companies in the mutual fund industry avoid a multitude of SEC filings, Delaware introduced special interest legislation in 1996 to enable one company to act as an "umbrella" for the activities of all their individual client funds.
 Nevada is one of the only states in the United States to allow businesses to operate under an organizational structure known as a “Series LLC.”